neuromortx/neuromortx.github.io/index.md

 <h2 style="text-align: center">Broader Impact</h2>
 <p style="text-align: justify">The MortX benchmark has profound implications for neuroscience and AI research.
 In neuroscience, MortX provides a necessary and much sought-after tool for understanding mouse brain development at different postnatal ages.
 This granular level of detail can offer vital insights into neurodevelopmental disorders, contributing to improved diagnostic and therapeutic strategies.
 In the domain of AI, MortX is a significant step forward in addressing the challenge of domain generalization.
 The benchmark can be used to evaluate the robustness of machine learning models against shifts in data distribution, contributing to the development of more reliable and domain-invariant models.
 By releasing MortX as open-source, we hope to stimulate advancements in both neuroscience and AI, and in the intersection of the two disciplines.</p>

+<h2 style="text-align: center">Availability & Licensing</h2>
+<p style="text-align: justify">The complete benchmark dataset will be made publicly available upon the acceptance of this paper.
+This includes the raw image files of mouse brain sections, the corresponding annotation files and metadata.
+The dataset will be hosted on a suitable open data platform and be freely available for further research and analysis, which conforms to FAIR principles, ensuring persistent identifiers and broad accessibility.
+The dataset will be open-sourced under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+The code for data preprocessing and benchmarking models on domain generalization tasks, as well as the pre-trained models, will be made available on this Github repository under MIT License.

+The dataset includes animal data, collected under the ARRIVE guidelines.
+No human-derived biological data is included in this study.
+This dataset is intended as a benchmark for the development of analytical machine learning models which are robust to domain shifts in animal tissue imaging data, and thus facilitate primary neuroscience research.
+Insufficiently validated extensions of the animal data to any clinical research are strongly discouraged, due to potential harmful consequences for the health of individuals.</p>